Koldeb/data_visualisation/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Before doing anything beyond, you need to make sure your project is initialized

+# in the project directory
+`npm i`
+or
+`yarn add`

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `yarn start`